Check Back for Updates

 About Rod Arroyo

 Rod Arroyo is a member of the College of Fellows of the American Institute of Certified Planners and has served as an adjunct professor of city planning at Wayne State University.
 He has over 35 years of city planning consulting experience.
 He is a retired Partner/Director of Community Planning for Giffels Webster, based in Detroit.
 He is currently researching the impact of urban renewal and freeway construction during the 1950s – 1970s on Paradise Valley, Black Bottom, and nearby areas comprised of Black-owned businesses and/or residences.
+He also presents his research, with programs ranging from 30 to 120 minutes in length.

 Rod is also a professional photographer.
 He is a member of the Professional Photographers of America and has owned his photography business, Portraits By Rod, since 2000.
 Most of his work focuses on corporate headshots and corporate events, as well as city photography.
 Over 40 of his images appear in the 2024 documentary, The Best of the Best: Jazz from Detroit.
 He has also worked as a photojournalist throughout his career, and he currently does freelance work for Grosse Pointe Magazine.